 Making sure that the correct loads, go on the appropriately approved equipment becomes an issue for insurance, and if an intrastate vehicle is used to cross state lines with Interstate products there can be huge financial losses if an 18-wheeler accident occurs.
 The insurance carrier may refuse to pay any claims, since that vehicle did not have to the proper coverage to travel out of state.

-For a free no obligation consultation on a Texas truck accident injury case or Texas wrongful death claim call the Baumgartner law firm at 1 (866) 758-4529.
+For a free no obligation consultation on a Texas truck accident injury case or truck wreck wrongful death claim call the Baumgartner firm at 1 (866) 758-4529.